 Choose any two points along a pipe or open channel for example.
-Add up the kinetic energy, V2/2g, and the potential energy, (Y) at each point.
+Add up the kinetic energy, and the potential energy, (Y) at each point.
 That sum is the total energy at that point or EGL.
 S is the slope of the line between those two points.
 The difference between the two EGLs represents the loss of energy due to friction, HL.
 It’s clever for storm sewer designers to set the pipe slope equal to S. That way the EGL runs parallel to the top of the pipe.
 Possible, but not always practical.

 Understanding Full-Flow Capacity

 This is one of the most misunderstood terms in storm sewer hydraulics.
 So let’s set it straight.
 Full-flow capacity is simply the flow rate (Q) as computed by Manning’s equation, setting the slope, S, equal to the slope of the pipe invert and cross-sectional Area at full depth.
 That doesn’t mean the pipe cannot convey more than that, or less.
 It’s okay for pipes to pass a Q higher than the “full-flow capacity”.
 As shown in the illustration above, that pipe is carrying a flow that is higher.
-The tell-tale sign is the slope of the EGL being higher than the invert slope.
+The tell-tale sign is the slope of the EGL being greater than the invert slope.
 Again, S in Manning’s equation is the slope of the EGL.